 - and take care of your health by staying active.

-- we've racked up credit card debt
+- racking up credit card debt

-- bought a car beyond our means
+- buying a car beyond our means

 Put another way: